Neoteroi/rodi/README.md

 ### Recommended practices

-All services should be configured once, when an application starts, and the object graph should be resolved only once.
+All services should be configured once, when an application starts, and the object graph should **not** be altered during normal program execution.
 Example: if you build a web application, configure the object graph when bootstrapping the application, avoid altering the `Container` configuration while handling web requests.

 Aim at keeping the `Container` and service graphs abstracted from the front-end layer of your application, and avoid mixing runtime values with container